System Design Space

 Design Principles (SOLID)

-• Easy to understand
+• easy to understand

-• They are the basis for reusable components
+• strong foundations for reusable components

 SOLID principles